Sugary Drinks Linked To More Than 180,000 Deaths Worldwide

 Mar 20th, 2013

-A recent study presented at a convention sponsored by the American Heart Association (AHA) has associated about 180,000 deaths around the world each year to soft drinks, fruit drinks, and sports drinks.
+A recent study presented at a convention sponsored by the American Heart Association (AHA) has associated about 180,000 deaths around the world each year with soft drinks, fruit drinks, and sports drinks.

 For the study, researchers analyzed data collected as part of the Global Burden of Diseases Study in 2010.
 They linked consumption of sugar-sweetened drinks to 133,000 diabetes deaths, 44,000 deaths from cardiovascular diseases, and 6,000 cancer deaths.
 Nearly 80 percent of these deaths were recorded in low and middle-income countries.